 Running While Pregnant

-I also included at the bottom of the post the questions I’ve received on Instagram about running in pregnancy.
-So feel free to leave a comment with any questions you have or shoot me an email ([email protected]) or DM and I can address it at the next post update!
+I also included at the bottom of the post the questions I received on Instagram about running in pregnancy.

 First Trimester Running: Weeks 1-13